klange/toaruos/README.md

         or Bitstream Inc., respectively.
 For further information, contact: fonts at gnome dot org.

-* The include SHA512 support library (userspace/lib/sha2.{c,h}) is provided under the BSD license as follows:
+* The included SHA512 support library (userspace/lib/sha2.{c,h}) is provided under the BSD license as follows:

         Copyright (c) 2000-2001, Aaron D. Gifford
         All rights reserved.